Web App Manifests - A Guide to get your website on a user's Home Screen

 So what if we can isolate those values, those wonderful features of Native Apps, and bring them to our websites?
 With so many users visiting websites, can we offer them the amazing native app features to engage them and fall in love with us?

 For a couple of years, we can actually do that.
-We call them “Progressive Web Apps”.
-For more details about them, read the following blog.
-Click here.
+We call them “Progressive Web Apps” or "PWA".
+For more details, read more about PWA here.

 If you want to try it out, please have a look at our product Deity PWA Storefront, a framework/ toolkit to build Progressive Web Apps for any type of website.
 This includes full PWA storefronts for Magento, WordPress, BigCommerce, and more!
 Built with ReactJS and NodeJS.